becca-cs/becca-cs.github.io/_pages/about.md

 Feel free to contact me at rrcs (at) uw (dot) edu!

 ##### News
+*Dec 2023* My undergrad thesis on the impact of relative sea-level histories on coral fossil elevations was published in Geophysical Journal International!
+You can read it [here](10.1093/gji/ggad476).

 *Oct 2023* My paper on understanding forced and unforced temperature variability over the Last Millennium was published in Journal of Climate!
-Check it out [here](https://journals.ametsoc.org/view/journals/clim/36/20/JCLI-D-22-0810.1.xml)
+Check it out [here](https://journals.ametsoc.org/view/journals/clim/36/20/JCLI-D-22-0810.1.xml)!